casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 ### Step 5.
 Verify your changes

-You can write unit tests to verify the behavior of the new contract version.
-Use the [call_versioned_contract](https://docs.rs/casper-contract/latest/casper_contract/contract_api/runtime/fn.call_versioned_contract.html) function.
+You can write unit tests to verify the behavior of the new contract version with [call_contract](https://docs.rs/casper-contract/latest/casper_contract/contract_api/runtime/fn.call_contract.html) or [call_versioned_contract](https://docs.rs/casper-contract/latest/casper_contract/contract_api/runtime/fn.call_versioned_contract.html).
+When you add a new contract to the package (which increments the highest enabled version), you will obtain a new contract hash, the primary identifier of the contract.
+You can use the contract hash with call_contract.
+Alternatively, you can use call_versioned_contract and specify the contract_package_hash and the newly added version.

 For the simple example counter above, here are the [corresponding tests](https://github.com/casper-network/casper-node/blob/dev/smart_contracts/contracts/test/contract-context/src/main.rs).
 Notice how the tests store and verify the [contract's version](https://github.com/casper-network/casper-node/blob/8356f393d361832b18fee7227b5dcd65e29db768/smart_contracts/contracts/test/contract-context/src/main.rs#L172-L173).